tomcam/download-open-jdk-12-macos/README.md

 It gets extracted into a directory named `jdk-13.jdk`.

-## Move it to /Library/Java/JavaVirtualMachines/
+## Move the directory to /Library/Java/JavaVirtualMachines/

 Drop into your terminal: